 claude-plugins · handoff

-handoff saves the directive of a wrap-up session, then surfaces it at the start of the next one.
-It replaces the manual "paste a prompt into the new window" workflow with an auto-save-with-confirm loop and a surface-and-confirm resume.
+Save the directive of a wrap-up session and surface it at the start of the next one.
+Replaces the manual "paste a prompt into the new window" workflow with an auto-save + confirm-on-resume loop.

 installbash